Patty Pravo: 1980s and 1990s

 In 1992, Pravo was arrested for possessing hashish, having had a history of cocaine possession.
 She was put in the female prison in Rebibbia, Rome, but was released after only three days.
 The following year, the singer went to China where she spent nine months travelling around the country.
 She would make history as the first Italian artist to perform in China.
 Chinese music and culture provided inspiration for her next album, Ideogrammi, recorded in Beijing with local musicians.
 It was released in October 1994 by a minor Italian label Zard Records, and distributed by Sony Music.
-No single was released to promote the album and it was not a commercial success, but received positive reviews.
+No single was released to promote the album, and it was not a commercial success, but it received positive reviews.
 In 1995, Pravo returned to the Sanremo Festival with the song "I giorni dell'armonia" ("Days of Harmony"), but it was met with lukewarm reception.

 Pravo celebrated the 30th anniversary of her musical debut in 1996 and embarked on a greatest hits tour.
 In 1997, the singer once again participated in the Sanremo Festival.
 This time it was a triumph and the ballad "...E dimmi che non vuoi morire" ("...And Tell Me You Don't Want to Die") won the Mia Martini critics' award in addition to placing 8th in the voting contest.
 It then entered the Italian sales chart at no. 2, turning out not only Patty's biggest hit in nearly 20 years, but also one of her most popular songs ever.
 The success of the song sparked a renewed interest in her music.
 She released her first live album Bye Bye Patty via her own label Pensiero Stupendo, and it charted in the top 5.
 A new version of "Pensiero stupendo" was then released as a single and was also a top 5 hit.